Residency

 • A high match rate for residents who choose to pursue subspecialty fellowship

-• Research opportunities through the Collaborative for Reproductive Equity
+• Research opportunities through the UW Collaborative for Reproductive Equity

 • Advocacy opportunities through Wisconsin ACOG as well as other specialty membership organizations

 We are so proud of our program.
 And yet, these are challenging times.
-To be an OB/GYN in Wisconsin means acknowledging the forces that are beyond our individual control while doubling down on our collective commitment to ensure that our residents graduate with all the skills necessary to provide comprehensive reproductive health care.
-Following the Dobbs decision, which ended the provision of most abortion services across the state of Wisconsin, we partnered with an out-of-state program to ensure that our residents continued to receive exceptional, hands-on abortion care training.
-While we regret its need, we are deeply grateful for what has become an incredibly valuable and popular education experience for our residency.
+To be an Ob-Gyn in Wisconsin means acknowledging the forces that are beyond our individual control while doubling down on our collective commitment to ensure that our residents graduate with all the skills necessary to provide comprehensive reproductive health care.
+Following the Dobbs decision, which temporarily ended the provision of most abortion services across the state of Wisconsin, we partnered with an out-of-state program to ensure that our residents continued to receive exceptional, hands-on abortion care training.
+While we regret the need for this partnership, we are deeply grateful for what became an incredibly valuable and popular education experience for our residency.
 We are committed to upholding transparency about how the legal landscape has affected our residency training, and we welcome your questions.

 It is our honor and privilege to play a small part in shaping the future generation of ob-gyns.
-As a department, we value inclusivity, collaboration, humility, integrity, respect, and FUN - and our residents are truly at the heart of it.
+As a department, we are committed to creating a welcoming and inclusive home for all our community members, no matter their race, ethnicity, age, religion, ability, sexual orientation, geographic origin, gender identity and lived experience.
+We value diversity, collaboration, humility, integrity, respect, and FUN – and our residents are truly at the heart of it.
 Thank you so much for your interest in our program.
 We can’t wait to meet you!

 Sincerely,